Deepshikha1611/EcommerceApp/README.md

 # EcommerceApp
 Ecommerce Console Application

-This is an Ecommerce Console Application.
-The user can register, login and then add the items to the shopping cart.
-The application will tell the total check out amount.
-It will further have other features like discounts and offers applied on items during sale.
+This is a console-based E-commerce application that provides users with the ability to register and log in.
+Once logged in, users can browse items and add them to their shopping cart.
+The application calculates and displays the total checkout amount.
+Additionally, it features special discounts and offers applied to items during sales.

 **Language used**: Java